hylerrix/deno-algorithm/README.md

 And each TOC contains some files as below:

 * `README.md`: to introduce this chapter\'s goal and how to challenge it.
-* **`.ts`**: The solution in the TypeScript version for this chapter.
+* **`/solutions/.ts`**: The solution in the TypeScript version for this chapter.
 It will contain strict types as much as possible.
+* `/solutions/*.js`: The solution in JavaScript version for this chapter.
+It focuses on the hacking trick which can not pass in the strict type check.
 * **`.test.ts`**: test file for `.ts` source.
-* `.js`: The solution in JavaScript version for this chapter.
-It focuses on the hacking trick which can not pass in the strict type check.
 * `.test.js`: test file for `.js` source.

 <!--